samarpan-rai/samarpan-rai.github.io/_posts/2019-04-29-how-i-accidentally-got-job-as-a-data-scientist.markdown

 layout: page
 title: "How I (accidentally) got job as a Data Scientist?"
 date: "2019-04-29 18:18:55 +0200"
+description : This story talks about how writing a good cover letter about your experience can help your career during job application.
 categories: ["data-science"]
 ---
 I love living in the Netherlands.
 It is well organized and oh boy, have you seen their bike lanes?
 Everything seems fine but wait until you are a non-EU student who wants to work.